Matatika/matatika-docs/content/introduction.md

 Leveraging cloud-native and open source technologies ensures our Community is never constrained by storage, compute, or even us as the software vendor.

-## Modern Data Stack
+## Modern - No Limits Data Stack

 There are many opinions on the "Modern Data Stack"; frankly one size cannot fit both Google scale and a five person startup.
-At Matatika, we have selected components that we believe provide you the best combination of ***Scalability***, ***Performance***, ***Flexibility*** and lowest total cost of ownership if you decide to host these yourself at any point in the future.
+At Matatika, we have selected components that we believe provide you the best combination of ***Scalability***, ***Performance***, ***Flexibility*** and lowest total cost of ownership.
+Ultimately, our goal is to provide a data stack with No Limits.

 ### Extraction